 1998-2001.
 Served as VP, Interactive Marketing for this top Silicon alley interactive during the late 1990s and early 2000s before the market crashed in 2001.
 I helped triple annual revenues by signing and providing solutions for such accounts as IBM, Coca Cola, John Deere, Fannie Mae, Claritin, Realtor.com, Pantone, Liberty Travel, Prudential, and the Home Shopping Network.

 1988 – 1998.
+Product managed the most profitiable product lines within AT&T Computer Systems.
 Developed first online, e-commerce and email solutions, including the launch of PersonaLink Services, the first wireless, multimedia messaging service for users of first generation PDAs manufactured by Sony and Motorola, with software provided by our partner, General Magic.
 The products are approximately the size of the current 7″ Samsung Galaxy tablet, except much thicker and heavier.
 Among many other features, PersonaLink offered e-commerce services for such brands as 1-800-FLOWERS, Tower Records and LexisNexis Information Services.
-Of course, TCP/IP and the Internet soon emerged as the standards, supplanting all previous proprietary services,including PersonaLink.
-Fortunately, we were able to migrate our consumers to AT&T Worldnet Internet Access Services and our business customers to AT&T’s Web Hosting and E-commerce services.
-The PDAs were redesigned to be portable internet browsers, complete with hyperlinks.
-The video shows the power of the PersonaLink solution and how it was way ahead of its time.
+When web and internet protocols became standard, migrated our consumers to AT&T Worldnet Internet Access Services and our business customers to AT&T’s Web Hosting and E-commerce services.
+The PDAs were redesigned to be portable internet browsers.